 Avoid damaging the urethraHave surgery on the urethra or nearby structuresHave a catheter in your body long-term

-Complications are rare, but no procedure is completely free of risk.
-Your doctor will review a list of possible complications, which may include: Damage to the bowel or other surrounding structuresNeed for a repeat procedureInfectionBleedingBlood clotsAnesthesia reaction
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Damage to the bowel or other surrounding structuresNeed for a repeat procedureInfectionBleedingBlood clotsAnesthesia reaction

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as: